-- I will maintain confidentiality.
+- I will maintain confidentiality and protect your data.
 I will not disclose identifiable information about you or someone you discuss except for in my own supervision, unless I am legally obliged to do so (such as in cases of terrorism, or if my notes are subpoenaed).
 I will discuss with you if possible before disclosing any information.